ymustc/pysit/README.md

 Troubleshooting
 ---------------
  We experienced troubles on OSX Yosemite at building time, openMP was not supported by clang.
 To solve that problem, we installed gcc5 with Homebrew.

+ On OSX with conda, the default available gcc4.8.5 solved the problem.